CLCStriders/striders/_posts/2014-04-16-london-marathon-13-april-2014.md

 ---
-id: 589

 title: 'London Marathon &#8211; 13 April 2014'
 date: 2014-04-16T20:10:40+01:00
 excerpt: '<p>Five Striders went head-to-head with Mo Farah et al in the 2014 London Marathon while down on the south coast, Charlotte Sugden took on the Brighton Marathon.</p>'
 layout: post
 permalink: /2014/04/london-marathon-13-april-2014/
 ---
 On a bright, sunny day in the capital James Oram led the Striders contingent around in a superb 2:56.58.
 Nicola Christian finished in a super 4:04.10, with Rachel Marlow completing the course in 4:35.29.
-Each year the club is allocated a couple of places in the marathon and this year&#8217;s recipients were Miranda Stewart, who dipped under 4.40 coming home in 4:39.44 and Derek Tebbs, who finished in 3:42.02.
+Each year the club is allocated a couple of places in the marathon and this year's recipients were Miranda Stewart, who dipped under 4.40 coming home in 4:39.44 and Derek Tebbs, who finished in 3:42.02.
 Well done all.

 Meanwhile, a couple of weeks earlier, Charlotte Sugden tackled her first ever marathon down in Brighton: